Skip to main content

 The oval indentations along the blade create air pockets that prevent meat from sticking.
 This matters when you're making long cuts through proteins - the blade glides smoothly without resistance.
 Game-changer for efficiency in professional settings where speed matters.

-Flexible Blade Design
+Narrow Blade Design

 Curved Blade Profile